philipturner/molecular-renderer/README.md

   - Overnight simulation of systems with ~1,000,000 atoms

 Non-Goals
-- Use simulators that aren't GPU-accelerated, or require CUDA
+- Use simulators with working CUDA-only GPU acceleration
+- Write new simulator implementations that aren't $O(n)$ (GFN-FF), outside of [maximally efficient DFT](https://github.com/philipturner/molecular-renderer/blob/main/Documentation/DFT.md)
 - Use simulators that aren't derived from the laws of physics (IM-UFF, ReaxFF)
-- Use simulators that aren't $O(n)$ (GFN-FF), outside of [maximally efficient DFT](https://github.com/philipturner/molecular-renderer/blob/main/Documentation/DFT.md)
 - Create a graphical user interface beyond the minimal MD trajectory viewer